TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 The Arduino Mega 2560 serves as a low-level real-time controller that runs firmware written in C++ using the Arduino IDE.
 It operates without a traditional operating system, relying instead on bare-metal embedded code compiled for the AVR architecture.

 - **Runtime Environment**
-  - Bare-metal Arduino firmware compiled with `avr-gcc`
-  - Utilizes `HardwareSerial` for serial communication
-  - Uses `Encoder` and standard Arduino libraries for hardware interaction
-  - Executes a continuous `loop()` function for:
-    - Real-time motor control
-    - Encoder reading
-    - USB serial message parsing
+  - The Arduino Mega 2560 operates with a bare-metal firmware environment compiled using avr-gcc.
+It leverages HardwareSerial for serial-over-USB communication with the Raspberry Pi, and standard Arduino libraries—including the Encoder library—for real-time hardware interaction.
+The control logic runs within the loop() function, continuously executing tasks such as motor control, encoder reading, and parsing incoming USB serial messages.

 - **Communication Interfaces**
-  - **To Raspberry Pi (High-Level Controller)**:
-    - Connected via USB (serial-over-USB)
-    - Communicates using `HardwareSerial` (e.g., `Serial`)
-    - Receives velocity commands from the Raspberry Pi
-    - Sends telemetry including encoder ticks, battery voltage, and status flags
-    - Compatible with a ROS 2 node like `serial_bridge_node` on the Pi side

-  - **To Sensors and Actuators (Direct Hardware Connections)**:
-    - **Motor Control**:
-      - Drives motors using PWM signals connected to the ROB-14450 motor controller
-      - Direction and enable lines managed through GPIO pins
-    - **Encoders**:
-      - Reads quadrature encoders via digital pins using `Encoder` library
-    - **Battery Monitoring**:
-      - Reads battery voltage through analog input pins (ADC)
-    - **Status LEDs (Optional)**:
-      - Can toggle LEDs for debug or system state indication
+  - The Arduino communicates with the Raspberry Pi via a USB connection using HardwareSerial (e.g., Serial).
+It receives high-level velocity commands from the Pi and responds with telemetry data including encoder counts, battery voltage, and system status flags.
+This interface is compatible with a ROS 2 node like serial_bridge_node.
+Locally, the Arduino interfaces directly with sensors and actuators: it drives motors through PWM signals and GPIO lines to the ROB-14450 motor controller, reads quadrature encoders via digital inputs, measures battery voltage through ADC inputs, and optionally controls status LEDs for debugging or feedback.

 - **Functions Performed**
-  - Reads encoder values for real-time wheel position and speed feedback
-  - Applies PWM output to control motor speed via ROB-14450
-  - Monitors system power via analog voltage input
-  - Parses incoming USB serial commands from the Pi (e.g., target velocities)
-  - Formats and sends telemetry packets back to the Pi for logging or control decisions
+  - Core functions of the Arduino include reading encoder values to provide real-time speed and position feedback, applying PWM signals to control motor speed, and monitoring system voltage for power management.
+It also parses incoming serial commands—such as target velocities—from the Raspberry Pi, and formats outbound telemetry packets to support decision-making or data logging on the Pi side.

 ---

 ### 3D Model of Physical Components